flipacholas/Architecture-of-consoles/articles/mega-drive-genesis.Rmd.md

 Back on topic, the 68k has the role of 'main' CPU and it will be tasked with the game logic, handling I/O and graphics calculations.
 It has the following capabilities [@cpu-user]:

 - **68000 ISA**: A new instruction set with plenty of features, including a set of multiplication and division opcodes.
 Some instructions are 8-bit long (called 'byte'), others are 16-bit long (called 'word') and the rest are 32-bit long (called 'long-word').
+- **Sixteen general-purpose 32-bit registers**.
+Bear in mind, this CPU splits the set into eight 'data registers' (where arithmetic computations may be performed) and eight 'address registers' (exclusively used for storing memory addresses).
-- **Eight general-purpose 32-bit registers**: This is a big step, considering the 6502 and Z80 only have 8-bit registers.
+  - Nevertheless, this is a big step, considering the 6502 and Z80 only provide 8-bit registers.
 - **16-bit ALU**: Meaning it needs extra cycles to compute arithmetic operations on 32-bit numbers, but it's fine on 16-bit/8-bit ones.
 - External **16-bit data bus**: As you can see, while this CPU has some '32-bit capabilities', it hasn't been designed to be a complete 32-bit machine.
 The width of this bus implies better performance when moving 16-bit data around.
   - Interestingly enough, Motorola debuted a complete 32-bit CPU, the **68020**, four years before this console's release.
 But I imagine costs would've skyrocketed had Sega chosen the latter chip.
 - **24‑bit address bus**: This means that **up to 16 MB of memory can be accessed**.
 Memory addresses are still encoded with 32-bit values inside the CPU (the upper byte is just discarded).
-Having said that, the bus is physically connected to [@cpu-memorymap]:
+Having said that, with the Mega Drive, the bus is physically connected to [@cpu-memorymap]:
   - 64 KB of general-purpose RAM.
   - Cartridge ROM (up to 4 MB).
   - Two Controllers.